jimmybcoding/swiftCartAPI/README.md

 Send first GET request - List available products

-Copy one of the product_id values from the ressponse and change all occurances of product_id to this value
+Copy one of the product_id values from the response and change all occurances of product_id to this value

 Send first POST request - Create a shopping cart